-- 469. We only consider an appeal to the Upper tribunal in exceptional cases. - 470.
+- 475. We only consider an appeal to the Upper tribunal in exceptional cases. - 476.
 Our legal advisers will discuss with us whether there are grounds for appeal.
-If we wish to appeal against a decision of the tribunal, we must first ask the tribunal for permission. - 471.
+If we wish to appeal against a decision of the tribunal, we must first ask the tribunal for permission. - 477.
 We must make an application for permission to the Principal Judge no later than 28 working days after receiving the decision.
-We must take legal advice before making an application. - 472.
+We must take legal advice before making an application. - 478.
 If we do apply for permission to appeal against the decision of the tribunal, we must identify the alleged error or errors of law in the original decision.
 Upon receipt of an application, the tribunal must firstly decide whether to 'review' the decision.
-If the tribunal decides not to review the decision or reviews the decision and decides to take no action in relation to the decision, the tribunal must then consider whether to give permission to appeal the decision. - 473.
+If the tribunal decides not to review the decision or reviews the decision and decides to take no action in relation to the decision, the tribunal must then consider whether to give permission to appeal the decision. - 479.
 If they give permission to appeal, the Upper tribunal will hear the appeal.
 If the tribunal does not give permission, we can appeal directly to the Upper tribunal.
-We must follow this process to appeal to the Upper tribunal. - 474.
-We must make any appeal to the Upper tribunal within one month of the date on which the tribunal makes a decision to grant or refuse permission to appeal.
-The same applies in the case of a provider or applicant for registration who also have the same rights to make such an appeal.
+We must follow this process to appeal to the Upper tribunal. - 480.
+We must make any appeal to the Upper tribunal within one month of the date on which the tribunal makes a decision to grant or refuse permission to

-The Tribunal Procedure (Upper Tribunal) Rules 2008, rule 21(3)(b); www.legislation.gov.uk/uksi/2008/2698/contents/made.
+84 The Tribunal Procedure (Upper Tribunal) Rules 2008, rule 21(3)(b); www.legislation.gov.uk/uksi/2008/2698/contents/made.